April 9, 2021

 To Summarize

 As a CEO, Founder, or Executive, the more powerful you become, the more your success depends on you being an emotionally intelligent leader.
 In turn, the more you can build your career, company, and work-life around feeling good, the more success you’ll enjoy.
 So, you’ll need to be able to name your feelings and you’ll want to map out how the three things you spend the most time doing in your work-life make you feel.
 If this is not how you want to feel, dive into what specifically doesn’t feel good and look for ways to make small, incremental changes.
+They’re more likely to stick.

 Interested in learning more about how Emotional Intelligence can supercharge your career?
 Let’s talk